Last updated on November 3rd, 2019 at 10:17 am

 I also use the Transferwise Borderless Card which allows me to freeze my card on my mobile app.
 So I usually defrost the card and use it then I freeze it again to avoid someone else attempting to use my card.

-The ATMs dispense either IDR 50,000 or 100,000 bills.
-I withdrew 4 million and that was enough for me to survive for a month.
+The ATMs dispense either IDR 50,000 or 100,000 bills and you can get a maximun of IDR 2.5 million per transaction.
+I withdrew 5 million and that was enough for me to survive for a month.

 How to stay on a budget in Bali